U.S Government Policies to Improve Motor Vehicle Fuel Economy and Reduce CO2 Emissions

 The weight tax is based on the rationale that the heavier the vehicle , depending on the fuel, the more it pollutes and the greater damage it does to roads.
-Thus, drivers of heavier vehicles should contribute more to funds dedicated to repair and maintain the roads and to compensate for the costs to climate and the environment.
+Therefore, drivers of heavier vehicles should contribute more to funds dedicated to repair and maintain the roads and to compensate for the costs to climate and the environment.

 The vehicle weight tax represents a small sliver – about $34 million – of Hawaii's $5.4 billion in total tax revenue, and is earmarked for a special fund solely dedicated to highway maintenance and construction

 The CAFE (Corporate Average Fuel Economy) regulations resulted in improved fuel economy for a period in the 1970s until the truck/SUV loophole resulted in the production and sale of many more heavy, high horse-power vehicles for private use, culminating in the Hummer and similar gas hogs.
 This brought a halt to improvement in fuel economy of non-commercial vehicles in the U.S. Closing the truck loophole and imposing higher CAFE standards would be one way to improve fuel economy.
 But it may not be the best way.

 Levy a Tax on Engine Displacement and or Horsepower